 Tip 4: Extend the Policy Statement’s Scope

 An environmental policy statement should not work in isolation.
 It can extend its scope to cover not just corporate but social responsibilities and sustainable developments too.
 Although it can be tedious, it is worth the hassle if you link an existing policy to a separate statement.
-Extending your environmental policy statement means acknowledging the fact that there are different groups of people relying on your business.
+Extending your environmental policy statement means acknowledging the fact that there are different groups of people relying on your business impact analysis.